There’s a saying that there’s no such thing as bad pizza. But some pizza is better than others.

 The compromise is pizza, but great pizza.

-When looking for great pizza in Gatlinburg and Pigeon Forge, here’s your top five best chances for transcendence:
+When looking for great pizza in Gatlinburg, here are your top five best chances for transcendence:

 Places with high traffic and relatively low overhead.

 While I can’t speak specifically to the overhead, I feel like Taste of Italy, located on East Parkway in Gatlinburg, at the far end of the Food City lot, is just that kind of place.